NFL International Series: Long-term deals and new stadiums (2016–2021)

 On April 1, 2021, the Atlanta Falcons announced their intention to play a home game at Tottenham Hotspur Stadium in October 2021.
 On May 11, it was reported that the Falcons and Jaguars would each host a game at Tottenham Hotspur Stadium.
 This was confirmed the following day.
 This would mark the Jaguars' eighth home game in London but their first at Tottenham.

 International marketing and expansion (2022–present)

-The National Football League announced the International Home Marketing Areas initiative, where 18 NFL teams have been selected to freely market their team across eight countries, starting in January 2022.
-In May 2022, two more countries were added to the list of international marketing.
-Teams were selected based on their proposals submitted to the NFL, along with the performance of their marketing domestically.
-The following teams were granted the five-year initiative that will allow marketing methods such as in-person events, sponsorships, and merchandise sales, as well as a high priority to compete in the countries granted in: